The-Maize/tweenMachine/python/README.md

 other methods.
 You spend less time with busywork and more time making actual progress.

 Tween Machine was originally developed by [Justin Barrett](http://www.justinsbarrett.com/) and used extensively throughout the animation and visual effects industries for years.

-Development was taken over by Alex Widener in February 2018.EDIT As of 2022-02-25- Alex's Git hub is no longer available i have done my best to contact in order for a mains pull.
-Now how ever the software is available here. all correct and up to date contribution attributions are in place.
+Development was taken over by [Alex Widener](https://github.com/alexwidener) in February 2018.EDIT As of 2022-02-25- Alex's Git hub is no longer available i have done my best to contact in order for a mains pull.
+Now how ever the software is available here. all correct and upto date contribution attributions are in place.

-Development has been reassigned to [Wade Schneider](https://github.com/The-Maize) in 2022.
-Wade is a keen developer, and is working towards a great career in the vfx and animation industry.
-Currently working towards an animation degree, and is an owner partner in a small games development company [GameSage](gamesageproductions.com).

 | Contribution                     | Author                                              |
 |----------------------------------|-----------------------------------------------------|